-Neural Regeneration Research (NRR) is a peer-reviewed open-accessed journal published with monthly.
+Neural Regeneration Research (NRR), a publication of Chinese Association of Rehabilitation Medicine (CARM), is a peer-reviewed open-accessed journal published with monthly.
 NRR aims to duly report the prospective, creative, and popular basic and clinical research in the international field of neuroregeneration.
 NRR focuses on rapidly publishing the articles pertaining to brain injury, spinal cord injury, peripheral nerve injury, neurodegenerative diseases, and neuroimaging, which reflect the latest progress in neuroregeneration research, and aims to highlight the unique scientific characteristics of each article.

 Abstracting and Indexing Information

 The journal is registered with the following abstracting partners:

 Baidu Scholar, CNKI (China National Knowledge Infrastructure), EBSCO Publishing's Electronic Databases, Ex Libris – Primo Central, Google Scholar, Hinari, Infotrieve, National Science Library, ProQuest, TDNet, Wanfang Data

 The journal is indexed with, or included in, the following:

 DOAJ, EMBASE/ Excerpta Medica, PubMed Central, Scimago Journal Ranking, SCOPUS, Science Citation Index Expanded, Web of Science